parimalp/awslabs_2018_2/Makefile_Flow_lab.md

 ## Introduction

-This lab guides you through the steps involved in using a Makefile flow to build and perform CPU and hardware emulations to verify the functionality.
+This lab guides you through the steps involved in using a Makefile flow to build and perform software and hardware emulations to verify the functionality.
 You will then use an AWS F1 instance to validate the design.

 ## Objectives

 After completing this lab, you will be able to:

-- Run CPU Emulation to verify the functionality of a design using a Makefile flow
+- Run SW Emulation to verify the functionality of a design using a Makefile flow
 - Run HW Emulation to verify the functionality including kernel hardware using a Makefile flow
 - Build the full system and verify functionality in hardware on an AWS F1 instance